talshoura/EcoStream-Dataset/README.md

 ### Memory Utilization Data
-The following is the baseline command to get the data, it should be noted that the timelines are recorded using linux functionalities such as `ts`, and the data is parsed and processed using `awk`.
+The following is the baseline command to get the data; it should be noted that the timelines are recorded using Linux functionalities such as `ts`, and the data is parsed and processed using `awk`.
 ``` bash
 free -s 1 -c ${streamCaptureDuration} > ${outFile}.txt
 ```